Green IT In IoT

 How does Green IT in IoT impact the environment?

-It reduces carbon emissions, minimizes e-waste, conserves resources, and supports global sustainability goals.
+It reduces carbon emissions, minimizes electronic waste, conserves resources, and supports a circular economy.

 What are the latest trends in Green IT in IoT?

-Trends include AI-driven energy optimization, biodegradable IoT devices, and blockchain for sustainability.
+Emerging trends include AI-driven optimization, biodegradable IoT devices, and blockchain for sustainability.

 Implement [Green IT Strategies] to optimize sustainability across remote and agile teams.